ri0e/Ngram/README.md

 } ...
 ```
 ## usage for the python library
+Download the `ngram.py` file and use the library by typing
 ```
 import ngram
 ```
+into your working space.
 ### Generating N-gram
 ```
 generate_ngram(text, ngramLength, file_write, punctuations)